webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 moulding directly beneath.
 Insert a #8 machine screw (1 1/2" long) through the --' handle and secure with a nyloc nut on the back side.
 In addition you may be required to secure the overboard discharge seacock in some fashion (don't drill T a hole as above, the sea is out there!). ->

-### Macerator
+#### Macerator

-Your SAGA holding tank is equipped with a macerator pump to discharge overboard the wastes that have accumulated in the holding tank when you sailing where it is legal to do so.
+The holding tank is equipped with a macerator pump to discharge overboard the waste that has accumulated in the holding tank.
+This can be done when sailing where it is legal to do so.
 The pump discharges waste through its own seacock after chopping up solid waste into fine particles.

-To operate: 1 1.
-Open the macerator discharge seacock.
+1. Open the macerator discharge seacock.
 Only open this seacock when actually using the Macerator pump.
 Seawater can leak back into holding tank if 1 the seacock is left open.
 2. Turn on the proper breaker switch on the main electrical panel.
 You will hear the pump run and as it sucks in the waste the pitch will drop as it begins pumping.
 When the pitch increases again the tank is empty.
-Repeat for each holding tank.
-3. It is a good idea at this time to manually pump the toilet 20-30 strokes with the water intake valve open to flush clean seawater into the tank.
-Run the macerator again until empty.
-Add some deodoriser chemicals in the toilet and pump several strokes into the holding tank.
+3. It is a good idea at this time to manually pump the toilet 20-30 strokes with the water intake valve open to flush clean seawater (or fresh using the shower sprayer) into the tank.
-4. Close macerator discharge seacock.
+4. Run the macerator again until empty.
-P59
+5. Add some deodoriser chemicals in the toilet and pump several strokes into the holding tank.
- 0f
+6. Close macerator discharge seacock.

-### Deck Pumpout
+#### Deck Pumpout

-Each holding tank has a deck fitting for use at a dockside facility.
+The holding tank has a deck fitting for use at a dockside facility.
 The dockside facility will have an adapter fitting which screws into the deck plate to adapt their suction hose.
 Your dock attendant will be able to assist you.
 It is a good idea to flush plenty of fresh water through the toilet or into the deck plate to help rinse out the tank.
 Add some commercial tank chemical afterwards.
 Your olfactory senses will appreciate it too.
 Never leave the boat with waste in the holding tanks.